P/E RATIO: [FAIL]

 If the growth rate of the prior three quarter's earnings, 223.08%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 2420.00%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]

 The EPS growth rate for the current quarter, 2420.00% must be greater than or equal to the historical growth which is -18.86%.
 CY would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 CY, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.40, $0.90, -$0.16, -$0.32, and $0.11, fails this test.

 The final important criterion in this approach is that Earnings Growth be at least 15% per year.
 CY's long-term growth rate of -18.86%, Based on the average of the 3 and 4 year historical EPS growth rates, fails the minimum required.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-CY's Debt/Equity (117.08%) is considered high relative to its industry (107.21%) and fails this test.
+CY's Debt/Equity (17.74%) is not considered high relative to its industry (107.74%) and passes this test.